DezziDez/ThreadTTRPG/Core/State.md

 ---
-#publish-me
+share: true
 ---
 # */ steɪt /*
 ***Noun*** ~ A condition, status, rank, or position with respect to circumstances or attributes
 # How Did We Get Here?
-States are effects or conditions that change how [[TTRPG#Characters|Characters]] function in various ways.
+States are effects or conditions that change how [Characters](../Introduction/TTRPG.md#Characters) function in various ways.
 All States provide a list of effects for the Character affected.
 If a Character gains a State, but it can't or doesn't affect them, they must gain the State regardless.
 # Stacking
 All States can have additional instances of the State on one Character at a time, called a Stack.
 States describe how the Stacks interact with the State, if at all.
 # Removal